MrManjit/MrManjit/README.md

 ## 🚀 About Me
-I'm an Product Associate and Data Analysis Enthusiast
+I'm an Product Associate and Data Science Enthusiast

 ## 🔗 Links